OpenStackOnRaPi/ostackinstall/README.md

 ```
   * deploy the changes permanently - create and configure devices

-    Note: you will loose connectivity to your RaPi because of the change of IP address.
+    Note: you will loose connectivity to your RPi because of the change of IP address.
 To continue, ssh again using the new address.

 ```
 $ sudo netplan generate      <=== neglect a WARNING about too open permissions